Calculate Strahler Stream Order Numbers

 Output.png

-One remaining issue is that if the stream segment is relatively flat so that the elevation of each end of the stream is the same, then the workspace may not correctly identify the low point of the stream.
+One remaining issue is that if the stream segment is relatively flat, with the elevations at both ends the same, the workspace may not correctly identify the stream's low point.
 This happens to the small network in the upper left-hand corner of this image.
 Two low points (nodes) are passed into the StreamOrderCalculator, and it can only make use of one of them.
 It may not be the correct one, so additional logic may be required to resolve this issue.

 Data Attribution